JustBarnt/obsidian/01.Projects/DBN-Website.md

 - [x] Headers are larger on the FAQ's, blogs ✅ 2025-03-01
 - [ ] Header is to small your trainer page
 - [x] Article names in footer need to span the full width of the page ✅ 2025-03-01
+- [ ] Make hamburger menu for mobile
 ### All
 - [x] Update new image for classes page ✅ 2025-03-01